philipturner/molecular-renderer/Documentation/tests-and-tutorials.md

 Link reference video for users to compare their upscaling quality, and check for regressions.

-## HDL Tutorial
+## Basic OpenMM Test

-TODO: Make accompanying Swift code to position the camera, and properly render this structure.
+Import the OpenMM module into the Swift file and validate that the OpenCL plugin can be loaded.

 ## MM4